Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 • Unbeatable Value: Average cost = Less than $7 per meal.

-• Flexibility: Box options and delivery frequencies to fit your needs, cancel any time with no penalty.
+• Flexibility: Box options and delivery frequencies to fit your needs, cancel at any time with no penalty.

 • Convenience: Great-tasting, high-quality meat you can feel good about, delivered right to your doorstep (FREE shipping).